 OnePlus is dipping its toes into lots of tech, and wearables is the latest on the list.
-We saw the release of a fitness band recently and this will be followed by the OnePlus Watch very soon.
+We saw the release of a fitness band recently and this was followed today by the OnePlus Watch.

-For those not in the know the Chinese-based company has numerous phones, amongst other products under its belt.
+For the uninitiated, the Chinese-based company has numerous phones, amongst other products under its belt.
 Their range balances high-end quality with low prices and simplistic, user-friendly designs.
 The outfit has adopted a motto “Never settle”, meaning users should not settle for low-quality devices.

 Launched in 2014, the company’s first product was the OnePlus One smartphone.
 There have been more than a dozen iterations since then, including the most recent OnePlus 8.
 The outfit also sells the Bullets Wireless earphones and has ventured into the smart TVs market recently with the OnePlus TV.

 OnePlus Watch is OnePlus’ first attempt at a smartwatch

 The Chinese company falls under the BKK Electronics umbrella.
 Oppo, Realme and Vivo are also in this club.
 All of them have recently launched smartwatches and in some cases fitness trackers, too.